 3. Find Time to Rejuvenate & Refresh

-Put some time aside every now and then to really allow yourself to enjoy the break you deserve.
+Put some time aside now and then to allow yourself to enjoy the break you deserve.
 If the online world feels unbearable, unplug from social media and turn off your devices.
 Go out for some fresh air and enjoy the nature around.
-Even better, arrange some ‘me’ time or self-care time so you could feel refreshed and rejuvenated after.
+Even better, arrange some ‘me’ time or self-care time so you can feel refreshed and rejuvenated after.
 Look for the common methods of postnatal care Singapore moms usually opt for.

 4. Find the Right Bra Fit

-Believe it or not, a huge percentage of women wear bras that do not actually fit properly!
+Believe it or not, a huge percentage of women wear bras that do not fit properly!
 It could be either a mistake from the get-go or simply the fact that our breasts can change over time – especially during breastfeeding.

 5. Join a Local Breastfeeding Class or Support Group

 Sharing is caring, isn’t it?
 The same goes for sharing your own stories regarding nursing your little one.
 Many other young, first-time or to-be moms would appreciate being able to read up on other experienced moms’ stories and be more informed of what’s to come.
 WBW is a good time to look into local classes or groups where you can get help and support or be the one to contribute.

 New moms would usually need guidance on getting babies to latch on properly or promoting milk production effectively.
 Even if you no longer wonder about these, remember that you were once in a to-be breastfeeding mom’s shoes, so you’d know a thing or two about the kind of worries and concerns they’d have.
 Why not offer a helping hand to them, just like you wish you had gotten before?

 What are the common 5 signs of breastfeeding problems, and how to tackle them?